CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 91.
+#> ℹ Response token used: 100.
-#> ℹ Total token used: 120.
+#> ℹ Total token used: 129.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9RKY0lxKiWocZTzRHJWCtPTcaH2w9"
+#>  $ id                : chr "chatcmpl-9RVNU6mPT5cq0XifTLp0MfqvsAhSB"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1716300868
+#>  $ created           : int 1716342500
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  5 variables:
 #>   ..$ index          : int 0
 #>   ..$ logprobs       : logi NA
-#>   ..$ finish_reason  : chr "stop"
+#>   ..$ finish_reason  : chr "length"
 #>   ..$ message.role   : chr "assistant"
-#>   ..$ message.content: chr "The last course I provided was an undergraduate seminar on \"Advanced Topics in Linguistics.\" The course focus"| __truncated__
+#>   ..$ message.content: chr "The last course I provided was on environmental sustainability in business.
+It covered topics such as sustainab"| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 91
+#>   ..$ completion_tokens: int 100
-#>   ..$ total_tokens     : int 120
+#>   ..$ total_tokens     : int 129
 #>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "The last course I provided was an undergraduate seminar on \"Advanced Topics in Linguistics.\" The course focused on the contemporary theories and research findings in areas such as syntax, semantics, phonetics, and psycholinguistics.
-The students were actively engaged in discussing and analyzing research papers, and they also had the opportunity to conduct their own research projects throughout the semester.
-Overall, it was a stimulating and rewarding experience for both the students and myself as the instructor."
+#> [1] "The last course I provided was on environmental sustainability in business.
+It covered topics such as sustainable business practices, corporate social responsibility, and the role of businesses in addressing environmental issues.
+We also discussed case studies and examples of companies who have successfully implemented sustainable initiatives.
+The course included both theory and practical applications, and students were encouraged to develop their own sustainability action plans for a real-world scenario.
+Overall, it was a very insightful and engaging course that encouraged students to think critically about the intersection of business and environmental"

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> The last course I provided was an undergraduate seminar on "Advanced Topics in Linguistics."
-The course focused on the contemporary theories and research findings in areas such as syntax, semantics, phonetics, and psycholinguistics.
-The students were actively engaged in discussing and analyzing research papers, and they also had the opportunity to conduct their own research projects throughout the semester.
-Overall, it was a stimulating and rewarding experience for both the students and myself as the instructor.
+#> The last course I provided was on environmental sustainability in business.
+It covered topics such as sustainable business practices, corporate social responsibility, and the role of businesses in addressing environmental issues.
+We also discussed case studies and examples of companies who have successfully implemented sustainable initiatives.
+The course included both theory and practical applications, and students were encouraged to develop their own sustainability action plans for a real-world scenario.
+Overall, it was a very insightful and engaging course that encouraged students to think critically about the intersection of business and environmental

-get_tokens(res)
+get_tokens(res) # default is "total"
-#> [1] 120
+#> [1] 129
-get_tokens(res, "prompt")
+get_tokens(res, "prompt") # "total", "prompt", "completion" (i.e., the answer)
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                91               120
+#>                29               100               129
 ```

 ## Easy prompt-assisted creation